-A Texas contractor was awarded the construction of a cast in place pump station.
+A Texas contractor was awarded the construction of a cast-in-place pump station.
 The project would require an excavation cut of 91-ft in length, with a width of 27-ft, and a depth of 20-ft.
-The geotech report classified the wet sandy soil as Type C-80.
+The geotechnical report classified the wet sandy soil as Type C-80.
 The excavation cut would be located inside a refinery adjacent to several operational lines and distillation towers.
-The contractor was concerned with the amount of pressure loads exerted from the nearby structures including the amount ground water found in the area.
+The contractor was concerned with the pressure loads exerted from the nearby structures including the amount of groundwater found in the area.

 The contractor would require a modular protective system that could provide an open-span work area in a tight environment while providing a height-free clearance as the concrete structure would stand 10-ft above ground level.
 Additionally, the protective system would be required to secure three walls of the underground excavation with the exception of one treated as an open end.
 The open end would allow the contractor to easily supply material into the excavation and manage the construction of the concrete structure.